LetsCodeBlacksburg/arduino-talking-skull/README.md

 This project is designed as a make-and-take Halloween workshop that requires:
 * 6 inch plastic Halloween skull with freely articulated jaw (Walmart or Target for under $5)
 * Arduino UNO (recommend the red "Funduino" board with built in servo/I/O 3pin headers)
-* Ultrasonic ping rnage finder (either US-100 or HC-SR04 sendors)
+* Ultrasonic ping range finder (either US-100 or HC-SR04 sensors)
 * DFPlayer mini MP3 player (my DFRobot.com)
 * Small 3watt 8ohm speaker
 * Two 1k ohm resistors
 * Interconnecting MM/MF/FF wires (if no breadboard)

-Reference the PDF build doc on how to connect everthing.
+Reference the PDF build doc on how to connect everything.
 Use the LCBB_servo-test code to first test your servo/skull values before continuing with the build.

 All LCBB code and related materials are copy left (open sourced) under the Creative Commons (CC)(BY)(SA)[1] License.